mamatha515/javabasics/README.md

-# javabasics
+# Java Basics  Repository

-Java basic concepts
+This repository contains the source code for Java basic concepts.